Last Updated on September 13, 2023 by Dave Schoenbeck

-Many years ago, this concept was hammered into me by the incredibly focused senior management team of a company that I worked for.
+Many years ago, this concept was hammered into me by the incredibly focused senior management team of a company I worked for.
 This group of leaders fostered this philosophy and held every department accountable for showing improvement.
 And guess what?
 It worked.

 Suggestions to Improve Company Performance

-So how can a business improve performance through metrics?
+So, how can a business improve performance through metrics?
 It comes down to your approach.
 If you track metrics but never take action on the information you discover, they won’t magically boost your business.
 When you’re ready to get serious about metrics, here are seven strategies to improve business performance:

 - Enlist your team in gathering the information.
 The last thing you want is for one person to become the keeper of the metrics, as you’ll be out of luck if they leave your company.
 Every team within your organization should be responsible for tracking and reporting on their metrics.
 A skill that will serve your employees throughout their careers.